mswertz/mswertz.gihub.io/features.md

 <div class="feature_box">
 <div class="feature_content_box">
 <h1>App development platform</h1>
 Add your own user interfaces to the app store.
-MOLGENIS gives programmers complete freedom create html+javascript applications using MOLGENIS REST-style programmers interfaces.
-But even better: you can upload these apps as sort-of plugins to become part of MOLGENIS itself.
-Then you can add them to the menu and use them seamlessly.
+MOLGENIS gives programmers the complete freedom to create HTML+JavaScript applications using MOLGENIS REST-style programmers interfaces.
+But it gets even better: you can upload these apps like plugins to become part of MOLGENIS itself and use them seamlessly.
 </div>
 <div class="feature_image_box"><img src="/images/noun_web_developer_1873915_blue.svg"/></div>
 </div>